I just realized I didn’t mention this is something I wrote last Father’s Day. Here’s the link if anyone missed it and is interested in reading.

 I guess, in the end, my dad’s life and death have taught me this: Life is so very precious…and short.
 For me, the most tragic part of all of this is the fear that he didn’t live the life he had always dreamed of…because of me (us).
 I think he sacrificed so many of his dreams for us.
 And that is the very last thing I would have ever wanted…and it breaks my heart.

-For me, Father’s Day is just another day.
-I don’t really think about my dad that much, at least not consciously.
-But as I sat watching the constant stream of fathers and daughters waiting in line to get their coffee, I thought about him.
+Usually, Father’s Day doesn’t phase me.
+But today, as I sat watching the constant stream of fathers and daughters waiting in line to get their coffee, I thought about him.

 I thought about the past year and how desperately alone I’ve felt, and I realized something.
 Yes, I’ve felt lonely, to the extreme.
 But I’ve never felt truly alone.